Rolando Cruz case: First appeal

 The defense appealed the convictions of Cruz and Hernandez.
 The convictions were overturned on January 19, 1989, due to a prosecutorial error, and remanded to the lower court.
 The prosecution next tried Cruz and Hernandez separately.
-The county had accepted Dugan's confession, but rejected his claim of having acted alone.
+The county had accepted Dugan's confession, but rejected his claim of having acted alone since fingerprints that did not belong to Dugan were found at the crime scene.
 The prosecution maintained that Cruz was the rapist and that he, Dugan, and Hernandez jointly committed the murder.

 As in the original trial, the prosecution case rested in part on the likelihood that two shoeprints below a window of the Nicarico home belonged to Hernandez or Cruz.
 A crime lab technician for the DuPage County Sheriff's office, Paul Sahs, was due to testify to this at their retrials under separate prosecutions.
 According to Sahs' testimony before the later "DuPage 7" grand jury, he asked the prosecutors to be excused as a witness.
 Nike officials had told him that the prints were made by a woman's shoe, size 5 1/2 or 6, too small for either Hernandez or Cruz.
 The prosecutors did not give this information to the defense as required by law.
 They put Sahs on the stand but did not ask him about shoe size or the sex of the wearer, and the information was not revealed at the trial.

 The Illinois Supreme Court upheld Cruz's second conviction and death sentence in February 1990.
 The Court found that the errors in the trial did not render the trial unfair.
 Hernandez's second trial ended in a hung jury.
-When he was tried a third time, the jury found him guilty but sentenced him to life in prison.
+When he was tried a third time, the jury found him guilty, but did not reinstate his death sentence.
 On May 17, 1991, Hernandez was sentenced to 80 years in prison.